jmesnil/jmesnil.net/_posts/2004-06-28-j2ee-is-the-past-j5ee-is-the-future.markdown

 Maybe Sun and the JCP will suprise anybody by going directly to J5SE and J5EE...
 Imagine all the consequences:

   * Who would care about J2EE compliance, J5EE compliance is the way to go
   * if J3EE would have been all about lightweight containers and aspects, what could be J5EE?
   * Why EJB 3.0?
 I want my EJB 5.0 (but they'll have to be backwards compatible to version 1.0)!

-  * All the J3EE proponents will look so passe...
+  * All the J3EE proponents will look so pass&eacute;...

 Seriously though, I think it's a good idea to update the major version number of Java but it'd be a good idea to also remove the **2** number from Java **2** Standard and Enterprise Edition.
 I'd prefer a Java Enterprise Edition 1.5 rather than explaining that the J**2**EE version 1.5 is dependent of Java language in version 5.0.